Eikinel/Cubic-Bezier-Curve/README.md

 # Cubic-Bezier-Curve
-Tool to create cubic Bezier curves based on your points positions.
+Tool to create cubic Bezier curves based on the user's points positions, in C++ using SFML2-5-1.

 # How to use it ?
 You'll need the SFML library.
 I personnally used the 2.5.1 version.